Leonardo-Boss/suckless-site/dwm.suckless.org/patches/dwmfifo/index.md

 	echo term > /tmp/dwm.fifo

 The sleep in between is currently needed to avoid buffering up more than a single command.
 You may experiment with the actual sleep value.
+Sleeps are no longer needed with the 20230713 version.

 Similarly you can modify your config.h and add more commands that you may want to execute (like tabbed-surf or similar).